oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

     ```bash
     # mkdir /opt/.secrets/
     ```
-- If your enviorment is docker then execute `openenssl rand -hex 64 -out /opt/.secrets/pwd.key`.
+- If your enviorment is docker then execute `openssl rand -hex 64 -out /opt/.secrets/pwd.key`.
 Otherwise, on Podman execute `openssl rand -hex -out /opt/.secrets/pwd.key`
 - Edit the `/opt/.secrets/common_os_pwdfile` and seed the password for the  grid, oracle and database users.
 For this deployment scenario, it will be a common password for the grid, oracle, and database users.
 Run the command:

     ```bash